 20. Never use clip art or elements (drawings) that can be found elsewhere

 The process of creating a logo is a very serious one.
 Never use drawings that can be found on the internet or photo banks or clip art to lower the cost.
 Go only to the professional designers for your logo.
 See it as an investment and not as an expense.
-If you do not have the capital to do it, try to find a freelancer graphic designer that can offer you a better price that the price of an advertising agency, but see first their portfolio in order to be able to evaluate their capabilities in design.
+If you do not have the capital to do it, try to find a freelance graphic designer that can offer you a better price than the price of an advertising agency, but see first their portfolio in order to be able to evaluate their capabilities in design.

 21. Create a logo that you believe in it